Mechanical Properties of Nanocrystalline Materials

 This book concentrates on both understanding and development of nanocrystalline materials.
-The original relation that connects grain size and strength, known as the Hall-Petch relation, is studied in the nanometer grain size region.
+The original relation which connects grain size and strength known as the Hall-Petch relation is studied in the nanometer grain size region.
 The breakdown of such a relation is a challenge.
-Why and how to overcome it?
-Is the dislocation mechanism still operating when the grain size is very small, approaching the amorphous limit?
-How do we go from the microstructure information to the continuum description of the mechanical properties?
+Why and how to overcome?
+Is the dislocation mechanism still operating when the grain size is very small approaching the amorphous limit?
+How do we go from the microstructure information to the continuum description of the mechanical properties.

 Mechanisms Governing the Plastic Deformaton of Nanocrystalline Materials, Including Grain-Size Sotening Hans Conrad and Jay Narayan

 Enhanced Mechanical Propertes of Nanostructured Metals Produced by SPD Techniques Ruslan Z. Valiev and Terence G. Langdon

 Strength and Strain-Rate Sensitvity of Nanopolycrystals Ronald W. Armstrong